 There are several ways you can register to vote or update your registration.

-Complete the online form to register to vote or update your registration by clicking here.
+Register to vote or update your registration by completing the online form.

 - Downloadable Registration Form

 You can download the form and fill it out at home.
 You must mail or deliver your application to the Supervisor of Elections Office located in the Star Garage, 111 SE 1st Avenue, Gainesville, FL 32601-6819.

 Pick up a Voter Registration Application Form at locations throughout Alachua County.
 You must mail or deliver your application to the Supervisor of Elections Office located in the Star Garage, 111 SE 1st Avenue, Gainesville, FL 32601-6819.

 - In Person Registration

 Register to vote or update your registration in person at our office, at any designated voter registration agency, or at one of our community voter registration drives.
 Our office is located in the Star Garage, 111 SE 1st Avenue, Gainesville, FL 32601-6819.

 Chapter 97 of the Florida Statutes governs the qualifications and registration of voters in the state of Florida.

 To be eligible to register and vote in Alachua County, Florida, you must be

 - a citizen of the United States